zadyson/OTUStalker/README.md

 #### Authors: Zoe A. Dyson (zadyson[at]gmail[dot]com) & Lachlan B. M. Speirs

-## Please note that OTUStalker is now retired, and no longer updated as it has been superseded by other tools.
+## Please note that OTUStalker is now retired and no longer updated as it has been superseded by other tools.

 ## Description: